btyu/btyu.github.io/_pages/about.md

 I am Botao Yu (余博涛), a third-year PhD student at [The Ohio State University](https://www.osu.edu/), fortunately advised by Prof. [Huan Sun](http://web.cse.ohio-state.edu/~sun.397/).
 Previously, I earned my Master's degree at [Nanjing University](https://www.nju.edu.cn/en/).

 My research focuses on **language agents**, **tool-integrated reasoning**, and **scientific discovery**.
-I design and evaluate agentic frameworks and systems for complex problem-solving, with expertise in agent architecture design, tool-integrated reasoning, and multi-level evaluation methodologies.
-Through this work—from training LLMs and building tool-using agents to designing general agentic frameworks—I have developed deep understanding of how agents select and use tools, handle errors, and reason over multi-step tasks.
-I am particularly interested in developing general principles and frameworks that extend beyond specific application domains.
+I build and evaluate agentic frameworks and systems for complex problem-solving, with expertise in agent architecture design, tool learning, and multi-level evaluation methodologies.
+I am particularly interested in developing LLM agents that can use/create tools to solve complex problems in both general and scientific domains.

 I also have experience in natural language processing, information extraction, music understanding and generation, and computational chemistry, which provides me with diverse perspectives and transferable skills for tackling new research challenges.